Itemized vs Lump Sum Estimates: Pros, Cons & When to Use Each

 Clients frequently ask for itemized estimates, and how you handle that request directly impacts your close rate.
-The contractor’s opinions on writing itemized estimates vary, and there are pros and cons to an itemized approach to estimating.
-Projul’s estimating tools give you the best of both worlds — and over 5,000+ contractors use them daily.
-After this read, you’ll have the right answer.
+Contractor opinions on writing itemized estimates vary, and there are real pros and cons to an itemized approach.
+After reading this, you’ll know exactly when to itemize, when to go lump sum, and how to get the benefits of both without the downsides.

 What Is an Itemized Estimate?